robertshaw87/Friend-Finder/README.md

 Just follow the on screen instructions and fill out the survey to find a new friend for your pet!

+If you wish to view the API, there's a link on the bottom left of the home page that will take you to the JSON object of the list of all available pets.

 ### Prerequisites

 You need to have a modern browser able to handle html5, javascript, and css.